jacobbien/litr-project/README.md

 ## How to generate a new version of `litr` using the previous release

-To create a new version of `litr`, we first install the latest release`, then download [`create-litr.Rmd`as it was at release and then use that installed version's`litr::render()\` to create the new version:
+To create a new version of `litr`, we first install the latest release, then download `create-litr.Rmd` as it was at release and then use that installed version’s `litr::render()` to create the new version:

 ``` r
 remotes::install_github("jacobbien/litr-project@*release", subdir = "litr")